As any green-fingered friend will tell you, there's much more to gardening than simply drenching the lawn and flowerbeds with a hosepipe each evening.

-New for 2018, the third-generation Rachio smart watering system can control water in up to 16 different zones across your garden.
+Just a year old, the third-generation Rachio smart watering system can control water in up to 16 zones across your garden.

-What's particularly impressive is how the company claims this system can pinpoint the weather to within a 36-foot radius of your home.
+Rachio claims this system can pinpoint the weather to within a 36-foot radius of your home.
 Keeping such a close eye on the local weather means the Rachio will adjust its scheduled watering based on the forecast.
-That way, your garden won't be flooded and your plants and lawn get the exact amount of the water they need.
+That way, your garden won't be flooded, while your plants and lawn get the exact amount of water they need.

-For an extra $50, the Rachio 3 can be bought with the company's new water flow meter, which attaches to your pipe and alerts you to changes in flow which could be a sign of a leak.
+For an extra $50, the Rachio 3 can be bought with the company's water flow meter, which attaches to your pipe and alerts you to changes in flow, which could be a sign of a leak.

 The system can be configured to switch on when a security camera detects movement in a certain area — a useful burglar deterrent — and you can set a sprinkler to activate if a Nest Protect alarm senses smoke.
-As such, fitting a Protect sensor in your shed or garage and a sprinkler by the door could make for a useful fire containment system.
+Fitting a Protect sensor in your shed or garage, and a sprinkler by the door, could make for a useful fire containment system.

-GearBrain reviewed the Orbit B-hyve and we were impressed with how the system splits each watering event into two halves with a short gap between; that way, water has the time to soak into the spoil and your plants won't be drowned.
+GearBrain reviewed the Orbit B-hyve and we were impressed with how the system splits each watering event into two halves with a short gap between; that way, water can soak into the soil and your plants won't drown.

 Smartphone notifications let you know when watering has finished, if it has been delayed by rain, and when temperatures fall below freezing.

 While smartphone and Alexa control of your sprinkler is all well and good, sometimes it's convenient to just look at the control panel itself.
-That's where the RainMachine comes in, with its 6.5-inch HD touchscreen for controlling every aspect of your irrigation.
+That's where the RainMachine comes in, with its 6.5-inch HD touchscreen for controlling every aspect of your watering system.

 Because the RainMachine's internet connection is only used to check local weather forecasts (and adjust watering accordingly), every other aspect of its operation can be controlled and adjusted when your internet is down, unlike other services which require a permanent connection to the cloud.

-As well as the control panel, the RainMachine has its own iOS and Android apps for remote control, and it can be bought with compatibility for 12 or 16 sprinkler zones across your land.
+As well as the control panel, the RainMachine has its own iOS and Android apps, and it can be bought with compatibility for 12 or 16 sprinkler zones.

-Finally, the Skydrop is an eight-zone smart irrigation system which checks hyperlocal weather forecasts hourly and has an integrated LCD display for quick control.
-There is also a companion app for iOS and Android, voice controls from Alexa, integration with Nest thermostats, and the potential for connecting to many other devices via IFTTT (If This, Then That).
+Finally, the Skydrop is an eight-zone smart irrigation system which checks hyperlocal weather forecasts hourly and has an integrated LCD display for direct control.
+There is also a companion app for iOS and Android, voice controls from Alexa and Google Assistant, integration with Nest thermostats, and the potential for connecting to many other devices via IFTTT (If This, Then That).

 During setup, you can tell the app about the soil and plant types in each zone, plus the gradient of your land, how much sun and shade each zone gets, and what type of sprinklers you have.
-Like its rivals, the Skydrop then automatically delivers the correct amount of water.
+The Skydrop then automatically delivers the correct amount of water each day.